rayss868/MCP-Web-Curl/README.md

 ## ✨ Features

-### Storage Management
+### Storage & Download Details

-- 🗂️Error log file is automatically rotated if it exceeds 1MB to prevent unlimited growth.
+- 🗂️ Error log rotation: `logs/error-log.txt` is rotated when it exceeds ~1MB (renamed to `error-log.txt.bak`) to prevent unbounded growth.
-- 🧹Old temporary files in the logs directory are cleaned up at startup.
+- 🧹 Logs & temp cleanup: old temporary files in the `logs/` directory are cleaned up at startup.
-- 🛑The browser is always closed after each operation to prevent Chromium temp file leaks.
+- 🛑 Browser lifecycle: Puppeteer browser instances are closed in finally blocks to avoid Chromium temp file leaks.
-- 🔎 Retrieve text content from any website.
+- 🔎 Content extraction:
+  - Returns raw text, HTML, and Readability "main article" when available.
+  - Readability output is subject to `startIndex`/`maxLength`/`chunkSize` slicing when requested.
-- 🚫 Block unnecessary resources (images, stylesheets, fonts) for faster loading.
+- 🚫 Resource blocking: images, stylesheets, and fonts can be blocked for faster page loads.
-- ⏱️ Set navigation timeouts and content extraction limits.
+- ⏱️ Timeout control: navigation and API request timeouts are configurable via tool arguments.
-- 💾 Output results to stdout or save to a file.
+- 💾 Output: results can be printed to stdout or written to a file via CLI options.
+- ⬇️ Download behavior (`download_file`):
+  - `destinationFolder` accepts relative paths (resolved against `process.cwd()`) or absolute paths.
+  - The server creates `destinationFolder` if it does not exist.
+  - Downloads are streamed using Node streams + `pipeline` to minimize memory use and ensure robust writes.
+  - Filenames are derived from the URL path (e.g., `https://.../path/file.jpg` -> `file.jpg`).
+If no filename is present, the fallback name is `downloaded_file`.
+  - Overwrite semantics: by default the implementation will overwrite an existing file with the same name.
+To avoid overwrite, provide a unique `destinationFolder` or include a unique filename (timestamp, uuid) in the URL path or destination prior to calling the tool.
+(Optionally the code can be extended to support a `noOverwrite` flag to auto-rename files—ask if you want this implemented.)
+  - Error handling: non-2xx responses cause a thrown error; partial writes are avoided by streaming through `pipeline` and only returning the final path on success.
-- 🖥️ Use as a CLI tool or as an MCP server.
+- 🖥️ Usage modes: CLI and MCP server (stdin/stdout transport).
-- 🌐 Make REST API requests with custom methods, headers, and bodies.
+- 🌐 REST client: `fetch_api` returns JSON/text when appropriate and base64 for binary responses.
+- Note: `fetch_api` now requires a numeric `limit` parameter; responses will be truncated to at most `limit` characters.
+The response object includes `bodyLength` (original length in characters) and `truncated` (boolean).
+- `fetch_api` is marked `autoApprove` in the MCP tool listing so compatible MCP hosts may invoke it without interactive approval.
+Internal calls in this codebase use a sensible default `limit` of 1000 characters where applicable.
-- 🔍 Integrate Google Custom Search (requires API key and CX), with advanced filters (language, region, site, date).
+- 🔍 Google Custom Search: requires `APIKEY_GOOGLE_SEARCH` and `CX_GOOGLE_SEARCH`.
-- 🤖 Smart command: automatic language detection, translation to English, and query enrichment for better search results.
+- 🤖 Smart command:
-- 📄 fetch_webpage: supports main article extraction and multi-page crawling (pagination).
-- 🛡️ Detailed error and success logging, debug mode for verbose output.
+  - Auto language detection (franc-min) and optional translation (dynamic `translate` import).
+Translation is a best-effort fallback and may fail silently; original text is preserved on failure.
+  - Query enrichment is heuristic-based; results depend on the detected intent.
+- 📄 fetch_webpage specifics:
+  - Multi-page crawling via `nextPageSelector` (tries href first, falls back to clicking the element).
+  - Use `chunkSize` + `chunkOverlap` for deterministic chunking; legacy `maxLength` is still supported but `chunkSize` is preferred.
+  - Required parameters: `startIndex` (or alias `index`) and at least one of `chunkSize` (preferred), `limit` (alias), or `maxLength` must be provided and be a number.
+Calls missing these required parameters will be rejected with an InvalidParams error.
+Set these values according to your needs; they may not be empty.
+  - Validation behavior: runtime validation is enforced in `src/index.ts` and the MCP tool will throw/reject when required parameters are missing or invalid.
+If you prefer automatic fallbacks instead of rejection, modify the validation logic in `src/index.ts`.
+- 🛡️ Debug & Logging
+  - Runtime logs: detailed runtime errors and debug traces are written to `logs/error-log.txt` by default.
+  - Debug flag: some CLI/tool paths accept a `debug` argument which enables more verbose console logging; not all code paths consistently honor a `debug` flag yet.
+Prefer inspecting `logs/error-log.txt` for complete traces.
+  - To enable console-level debug consistently, a small code change to read a `DEBUG=true` env var or a global `--debug` CLI option can be added (recommended for development).
+- ⚙️ Compatibility & Build notes
+  - The project currently depends on `node-fetch` but targets Node 18+, which provides a global `fetch`.
+Consider replacing `node-fetch` with the global `fetch` to remove the dependency and avoid cross-version issues.
+  - `npm run build` runs `tsc` and a `chmod` step that is no-op on Windows; CI or cross-platform scripts should guard `chmod` with a platform check.
+- 🔐 Security considerations
+  - SSRF: validate/whitelist destination hosts if exposing `fetch_api`/`fetch_webpage` publicly.
+  - Rate limiting & auth: add request rate limiting and access controls for public deployments.
+  - Puppeteer flags: `--no-sandbox` reduces isolation; only use it where required and understand the risk on multi-tenant systems.
+- 🧪 Tests & linting
+  - Linting: `npm run lint` is provided; include a pre-commit hook (husky) to enforce linting in CI.
+  - Tests: no unit tests are included yet.
+Adding simple integration tests for `fetch_api` and `download_file` is recommended.
 - 📑 All tool schemas and documentation are in English for clarity.

 ---